-So, in desperation and he believed imperative need, he turned to writing and lecturing on society and its manifest and worsening problems.
-As 1860 dawned, the Industrial Revolution (to all but universal cheers from members of the social classes driving it) was in its eighth decade, ferociously striding its rough-shod boots with over the few places in England, Scotland, and Wales where it was not already ensconced, carrying in its train riches for the few (hence the applause) and ever-more widespread and deepening poverty for its working millions.
-Fully aware of such horrors for more than a decade,9 Ruskin found himself, as each year passed, ever more furious at the callousness and cupidity of those his mentor in social criticism, Thomas Carlyle, had called "the Captains of Industry."
+So, in desperation and, he believed, out of imperative need, he turned to writing and lecturing on society and its manifest and worsening problems.
+As 1860 dawned, the Industrial Revolution (to all but universal cheers from members of the social classes driving it) was rising into its eighth decade, striding with juggernaut ferocity over the few places in England, Scotland, and Wales where it was not already ensconced, carrying in its train riches for the few (hence the applause) and ever-more widespread and deepening poverty for its working millions.
+Fully aware of such horrors for more than a decade, 14 Ruskin found himself, as each succeeding year ended, ever more furious at the callousness and cupidity of those his mentor in social criticism, Thomas Carlyle, called "the Captains of Industry."
 A single passage (one of many) gives a sense of this anger.
-Never one to dissimulate, his nineteenth century, Ruskin wrote, had succeeded in producing a society where the life of most of its citizens was being daily "tramped out in the slime of the street, crushed to dust amidst the roaring of the wheel," a society which could only be likened to a "pallid charnel-house, a ball strewn bright with human ashes glaring in poised sway beneath the sun, all blinding white, with death from pole-to-pole.
+Never one to dissimulate, his nineteenth century, Ruskin wrote, had succeeded in producing a society where the life of its citizens was being daily "tramped out in the slime of the street, crushed to dust amidst the roaring of the wheel," a world which could only be likened to a "pallid charnel-house, a ball strewn bright with human ashes glaring in poised sway beneath the sun, all blinding white, with death from pole-to-pole.
 Death, not of myriads of poor bodies only, but of will, and mercy, and conscience."
 (7: 387)

 There was nothing for it but to take the Captains on.
-From this determination came the little book mentioned earlier, four essays on political economy bearing the title, Unto This Last, a phrase taken from Christ's parable about the owner of a vineyard and his choice to treat his workers kindly and fairly (Matthew 21: 1-16).10 For the remainder of his days, Ruskin believed Unto This Last to be his most important book.
-But to readers of the Cornhill Magazine where the essays first appeared before he collected them into book format, they were not unlike the effects of salt being poured into open wounds, causing such consternation throughout Britain that the novelist, William Makepeace Thackeray, the

-Cornhill's editor, bombarded by letters penned by outraged readers and subscribers, was forced to tell Ruskin that, after his third essay appeared, allowing but one additional, the magazine would not print more.
+From this determination came a little book (mentioned earlier) containing four essays on political economy bearing the title, Unto This Last, a phrase taken from Christ's parable about the owner of a vineyard and his choice to treat his workers kindly and fairly.
+For the rest of his life, Ruskin believed Unto This Last to be his most important book.
+But to readers of the Cornhill Magazine, where the essays first appeared before he collected them into that small volume, they were not unlike the effects of salt being poured into open wounds, causing such consternation throughout Britain that the novelist, William Makepeace Thackeray, the Cornhill's editor, bombarded by letters written by outraged readers and subscribers, was forced to tell Ruskin that, after his third essay appeared, allowing but one additional, the magazine would not print more.
 (Six essays had been agreed on.)
-Two years later, publishing another set of essays on political economy, the shabby process repeated.
-Fraser's Magazine, experiencing, like the Cornhill, intense negative pressure from subscribers as Ruskin's arguments for a kinder, gentler capitalism appeared, told their author that further incendiary sentences would not be welcome.11
+Two years later, publishing another set of essays on political economy, the shabby process repeated: Fraser's Magazine, experiencing like the Cornhill intense negative pressure from subscribers as Ruskin's arguments for a kinder, gentler capitalism appeared, told their author that further incendiary sentences would not be welcome.16